wdayang/Manifoldron/README.md

 </p>

 ### Classification on fancy manifolds
-First go to 'fancy_manifoldron/manifold generation/' to generate complex manifolds in matlab, copy the generated dataset to 'fancy_manifoldron/comparision/', then run the .py file for classification.
+Please first go to 'fancy_manifoldron/manifold generation/' to generate complex manifolds in matlab, copy the generated dataset to 'fancy_manifoldron/comparision/', then run the .py file for classification.

 ```ruby
 >> matlab PlotDoubleCurlySpiral.m            # generate complex manifolds